Loading...

 Choose Whole Grains

-Substitute white rice with a small portion of brown rice or quinoa, which have a slower glucose release.
+Substitute white rice with brown rice, quinoa, or barley, which are slower digesting.

-Drink plenty of water before and during the meal to help with digestion and regulate blood sugar.
+Drink water throughout the meal to help with digestion and glucose regulation.

 metabolic